merivale/victor/README.md

 The same is true of `"They were getting married"`, which arises from subjecting either of the messages above to the `PAST` elaboration (as it might be, they were at the altar and are now wed; or, they were engaged but have now split).

-Secondly, and rather more interestingly, the sentence `"They were getting married yesterday"` supports (at least) *three* distinct interpretations.
+Secondly, the sentence `"They were getting married yesterday"` supports (at least) *three* distinct interpretations.
 The first is a direct claim about the past, about what they got up to yesterday.
 The second is a claim about yesterday's plans: that the couple were then engaged to be wed at some unspecified point in the future.
 The third, finally, is a claim about past plans *for* yesterday: that at some point in the past (unspecified) the happy day was scheduled for yesterday.
 The point, in a nutshell, is that the sentence does not reveal whether the word `"yesterday"` is coming from the `PAST` elaboration or the `PREORDAINED` one (if the `PREORDAINED` elaboration has been applied at all, that is).
 I represent the three messages here as follows:

 ```elm
 PAST "yesterday" ( Others, ( Do "get" Ongoing, "married" ) )